kohler/hotcrp/devel/apidoc/submissions.md

 # get /paper

-> Retrieve submission
+> Fetch submission

-Return a submission object specified by `p`, a submission ID.
+Fetch a submission object specified by `p`, a submission ID.

-All visible information about submission fields, tags, and overall status are returned in the `paper` response property, which defines a submission object.
+All visible submission fields, tags, and status information is returned in a submission object.
+The `paper` response property holds this object.
 Error messages—for instance, about permission errors or nonexistent submissions—are returned in `message_list`.

-Submission objects are formatted based on the submission form.
-They have an `object` property set to `"paper"`, a `pid`, and a `status`.
+Submission objects always have an `object` property (set to the constant string `"paper"`), a `pid` property, and a `status` property.
 Other properties are provided based on which submission fields exist and whether the accessing user can see them.